mifansLA/mi/_posts/2018-11-03-poco-magisk-module.md

  - POCO Bootscreen
 ---

-This module put POCO Launcher into your system.
-Including POCO Bootscreen and POCO default theme.
+This module put POCO Launcher into your MIUI system but sistemlessly with Magisk Framework.
+This Module also including POCO Bootscreen and POCO default theme.

+As mentioned, You need to install latest Magisk Framework along with the latest Magisk Manager to use this mod.
+It tested and work fine on MIUI 9 Lollipop based.

+## Screenshoots

 ![ss1](https://mi.knoacc.org/assets/image/Screenshot_2018-11-03-21-42-30-372_com.mi.android.globallauncher.png)
 ![ss2](https://mi.knoacc.org/assets/image/Screenshot_2018-11-03-21-42-41-555_com.mi.android.globallauncher.png)